Fatma-rabe/todo-app/README.md

 Dark Mode support (already in progress 🌙)
 Task notifications and alerts
 Categories and tags for better organization
-Local database (e.g., Hive or SQLite) for persistent storage Sync with Google Calendar or Cloud backup
+Local database for persistent storage
+Sync with Google Calendar or Cloud backup